-Most primary health care services are provided by general practitioners (GPs) and nurses working within a general practice.
+Most primary health care services are provided by health practitioners such as general practitioners (GPs), Nurse Practitioners (NPs) and registered nurses (RNs) working within a general practice team.

-The Government places an emphasis on the broader multidisciplinary primary health care team – general practitioners (GPs), nurses, pharmacists, and other health professionals (such as physiotherapists, dieticians, psychologists, counsellors and occupational therapists) working together to enable people to have direct access to a range of primary health care providers.
+The Government places an emphasis on the broader multidisciplinary primary health care team –general practitioner, nurse practitioner, registered nurse, pharmacists, and other health professionals (such as physiotherapists, dieticians, psychologists, counsellors and occupational therapists) working together to enable people to have direct access to a range of primary health care providers.

 Visiting a general practice